JavaScriptDude/nginx_global_bot_blocker/readme.md

 }

 ```
-Notes:
   * The above can be adjusted to your preference
   * The above config will block curl and wget unless you alter the 'User-Agent' header

 2) In the `location` block of your site, add the following `if ($_global_bot_blocker = 1) { return 403; }`